yflax/SQL-REPO-2/cleaning_data.md

 > change visitstartime in analytics to timestamp ex.7
 > shorten and change format of fullvisitor id in ex.8 *note to self for the future :  could accomplished the same thing with far less queries ie.more concise
 > change productquantity from varchar to integer ex.12
+> clean the v2productcategoru and v2productname columns by removing the words 'Google' and 'YouTube'  and 'Androrid which have no connection to the columns

 Queries: